 Free of artificial embellishments, well balanced, and designed with attention to detail, some Eighties' Japanese ambient music resembles the concept of the countries' traditional gardens.
 51 minutes of music striving to enhance environments – with Haruomi Hosono, Inoyama Land, Masahiro Sugaya, Yasuaki Shimizu and others.

-Sekt oder Karies – West Germany in the 80s
+Sekt oder Karies – West Germany in the Eighties

-Owing to a straightness rooted in punk, new things and personalities get invented everywhere and all the time in West-Germany’s music scene of the Eighties.
+Thanks to a straightforwardness rooted in punk, new things and personalities get invented everywhere and at any time in the West-German music scene of the 1980s.
 53 minutes with Freiwillige Selbstkontrolle, Ingrid Wiener & Chor, Martin Kippenberger, Santrra and others.

 Shaping Intermedia Art – Avantgarde Women (1968-85)

-In the late Sixties, women composers start mixing various kinds of sonic material.
-Often their idea of intermedia art has a link to human life.
+In the late 1960s, women composers began mixing different types of sound material.
+Their concept of intermedia art often had a connection to human life.
 88 minutes with Christina Kubisch, Eliane Radigue, Frankie Mann, Ruth Anderson and others.

 Enhanced Poetry (1956-1991)

-With reel to reels, poetry reaches the next level in the 1950s – language gets arranged in completely new ways.
-37 minutes with Ernst Jandl, Henri Chopin, Neil Mills, Sten Hanson and others.
+With the advent of the tape recorder, poetry reached a new dimension in the 1950s.
+Language was arranged in completely new ways.
+37 minutes with Ernst Jandl, Henri Chopin, Neil Mills, Sten Hanson, and others.

 Ten Magic Pianos (1912-2017)